Robin Hunter-Clarke

-Robin James Hunter-Clarke is a British Reform UK politician and solicitor.
-He is a district councillor, a former county councillor, and has stood as a candidate for election to Parliament, the Senedd and local councils.
+Robin James Hunter-Clarke (born 1992/93) is a British Reform UK politician and solicitor.
+He is the Deputy Leader of Norfolk County Council, serving both as a district councillor and county councillor.
+He has stood as a candidate for election to Parliament, the Senedd and local councils.
 He was formerly Chief of Staff to Neil Hamilton and UKIP in the Senedd.
 He was an unsuccessful candidate in both the 2015 and 2017 general election and the 2021 Senedd election.
 He defected to Reform UK on 10 January 2025, saying he had given the Conservative Party "every opportunity to prove it could change".

-He served as the national UKIP co-ordinator for Vote Leave, the official leave campaign during the European Union referendum.
+Hunter-Clarke served as the national UKIP co-ordinator for Vote Leave, the official leave campaign during the European Union referendum.

 He qualified as a solicitor of England and Wales on 16 February 2021.